dgilford/tcpyPI/README.md

 ## Getting Started

 pyPI requires **Python version 3.7+** to run.
-It was written and tested with Python 3.7.6.
+It was originally written and tested with Python 3.7.6 and has been recently validated with Python 3.8.8 (as of 10 August 2022).
 To get pyPI up and running on your system, clone the repository and ensure that you have the required dependencies.

 ### Installation

-Is packaged using the python package manager [pip](https://pip.pypa.io/en/stable/).
+pyPI is packaged using the python package manager [pip](https://pip.pypa.io/en/stable/).

 [![PyPI version](https://badge.fury.io/py/tcpypi.svg)](https://badge.fury.io/py/tcpypi)